 Tips for managing forage intake in overweight horses & ponies

-Forage is the largest source of calories in the horse’s diet - it’s also the hardest for owners to control which is one reason keeping the good doer’s waistline in check can be so challenging!
+For most horses, forage is the largest source of calories in the diet - it’s also the hardest for owners to control which is one reason keeping the good doer’s waistline in check can be so challenging!
 The most suitable and effective ways of managing forage intake will depend on your individual horse and your yard environment.
 This guide includes a range of tips and advice to help get you started…

 Water soluble carbohydrate (WSC)